Car Buying Tips from Insurance Experts

 Besides, if reliability is a major concern then steer away from buying flood-damaged cars, or one with an accident history.

 Cars that depreciate the fastest

 When people buy cars, they seldom think about the hidden cost of owning a car.
-According got “What Car” website, deprecation is the largest expense of car ownership.
+According to got “What Car” website, deprecation is the largest expense of car ownership.
 And if you happen to be someone that likes to change cars frequently, then you should consider resale value.
 Buying a car that depreciates fast is like burning money – you don’t want to buy a lemon!
-Likewise, insurance companies don’t prefer insuring those cars.
+Likewise, insurance companies don’t prefer to insure those cars.
 As it is difficult to sell these cars at a reasonable price after a written-off.

 And while it is true that all cars lose value; not all cars are equal!
 Some highly reliable cars are able to retain their value for a long time, thanks to the brand’s trust reputation.
 Besides, the car’s popularity in the local market will ensure that it will stay in demand.
 On the other hand, other cars seem to lose their value overnight.